tgolla/SphereBot/README.md

 This is the firmware for an EggBot-style SphereBot.
-The firmware directly interprets GCode send over the serial port.
+The firmware directly interprets GCode sent over the serial port.

 There will be more information on the SphereBot at http://pleasantsoftware.com/developer/3d (in the near future...)